UCLOrengoGroup/cath-tools/docs/build.md

        SET( GSL_LIB_SUFFIX ${GSL_LIBRARIES} )
 ~~~

-...and manually repeating the link commands with all `-Wl,-Bdynamic` flags removed.
+&hellip;and manually repeating the link commands with all `-Wl,-Bdynamic` flags removed.

 This process can doubtless be improved with a bit of work.